mrmoradi1206/watchtower/README.md

 ./alertmanager/alertmanager.yml

-You can add email, Slack, or Telegram receivers.
+You can add receivers for Email, Slack, Telegram, etc.
 📊 Grafana Setup

-Once Grafana is up:
+Once Grafana is running:

     Login at http://localhost:3000